discordjs/guide/guide/message-components/action-rows.md

 ## Sending action rows

-Once one or many components are inside your row(s), send them in the `components` property of your <DocsLink path="typedef/InteractionReplyOptions" /> (extends <DocsLink path="typedef/BaseMessageOptions" />).
+Once one or many components are inside your row(s), send them in the `components` property of your <DocsLink path="InteractionReplyOptions:Interface" /> (extends <DocsLink path="BaseMessageOptions:Interface" />).

 ```js {4}
 const row = new ActionRowBuilder()